 José Mourinho is now well known for his anti-football approach, and his mentality that if you don’t have the ball, you can’t make mistakes.
 Manchester United haven’t exactly been successful so far this season, sitting 7th in the table after winning only 6 of their opening 13 games.
 United have come under scrutiny for their defensive, lacklustre performances.
 Despite always being a pragmatist, Mourinho was not always this negative.
+This article will show a replication of Mourinho’s successful Inter Milan tactic on FM19.

 During his time in Portugal, Mourinho’s Porto side broke the points tally in 2002-03 season, winning plaudits for their attractive attacking play.
 The next year, they won the Champions League, beating Manchester United along the way.
 The Special One announced himself in English football the following season, moving to Chelsea in 2004.
 He was an instant success.